 CAIRO – 28 February 2022: The Central Bank of Egypt (CBE), on behalf of the Ministry of Finance, is set to issue LE 14.25 billion in treasury bonds (T-bonds) on Monday, Feb.
 28.

-The T-bonds were offered in four installments, with the first valued at LE 2 billion with a three-year term, the second worth LE 750 million with a seven-year term, and the fourth worth LE 11.5 billion with a 1.5-year term.
+The T-bonds were offered in three installments, with the first valued at LE 2 billion with a three-year term, the second worth LE 750 million with a seven-year term, and the third worth LE 11.5 billion with a 1.5-year term.

 Earlier, the Ministry of Finance announced the possibility of reducing the accepted quantities of bills and bonds bids on the public treasury, issued in local currency until the end of the current fiscal year.

-For the current fiscal year, the budget deficit is estimated to record 5.7 percent of gross domestic product (GDP) in light of the Russian-Ukrainian crisis, planned by the ministry to be financed through treasury bills and bonds and through international and Arab loans.
+For the current fiscal year, the budget deficit is estimated to record 6.6 percent of gross domestic product (GDP), planned by the ministry to be financed through treasury bills and bonds and through international and Arab loans.

 The Monetary Policy Committee of the Central Bank of Egypt (CBE) decided Thursday, Feb.
 3, to keep the overnight deposit rate, overnight lending rate, and the rate of the main operation unchanged at 8.25 percent, 9.25 percent, and 8.75 percent, respectively.
 The discount rate was also kept unchanged at 8.75 percent.